 Kathleen A. Cordes - Author

-As a member of the White House Green Robbin Panel, Cordes served on the millennium trails committee and authored America's Millennium Trails (AAHPERD), an official project of the White House Millennium Council.
-She is also author of America's National Historic Trails and America's National Scenic Trails (University of Oklahoma Press).
-With Ibrahim, she authored Applications in Recreation and Leisure (McGraw-Hill) and Parks, Recreation, and Leisure Service Management (Eddie Bowers).
+As interim executive director for the American Association for Leisure/Recreation (AALR), Cordes represented AAHPERD on the White House Green Ribbon Panel and authored America’s Millennium Trails Pathways for the 21st Century with J. Lammers, an official project of the White House Millennium Council.
+AALR recognized her with its Outstanding Achievement Award and the Merit Service Award for Distinguished Service to Recreation.
+Cordes, also author of America’s National Historic Trails and America’s National Scenic Trails (University of Oklahoma Press), is author of other college textbooks including Applications in Recreation and Leisure (Sagamore-Venture) and Parks, Recreation, and Leisure Service Management with H. Ibrahim (Eddie Bowers).

 Applications in Recreation and Leisure For Today and the Future, 4th ed.

 This book is intended to be used by majors in the field but also has a purpose in liberal education and general studies.